CarruthT/DengueFeverForecasting/README.md

 # Data Visualizations
-Our model predicts, with increasingly large confidence intervals, that Dengue Fever cases will decrease until eventually having a minor spike comparable with past seasons.
+The model predicts, with increasingly large confidence intervals, that Dengue Fever cases will decrease until eventually having a minor spike comparable with past seasons.
 Uniquely this model predicts a historically low Dengue Fever season with predictions hitting 0 new cases for some weeks.
 ![image](https://github.com/CarruthT/DengueFeverForecasting/assets/97051391/8458f7a6-72e4-45aa-a0f4-a2ae5dddb548)

 Denge Fever total Deaths are predicted to be somewhat comparably low overall with a similar S-curve.
 Notably, these confidence intervals get incredibly wide with 2022 Dengue Fever deaths being comparable and possible for this Dengue Fever season.
 ![image](https://github.com/CarruthT/DengueFeverForecasting/assets/97051391/8aa56a98-3fbd-42c2-adf7-68770051da2e)

+# Contributions

+All work completed by Trystan Carruth
+email: Trystaned@gmail.com